Octet (Mendelssohn)

 The String Octet in E-flat major, Op.
-20, was written by the 16-year-old Felix Mendelssohn during the fall of 1825 and completed on October 15.
+20, MWV R 20, was written by the 16-year-old Felix Mendelssohn during the fall of 1825 and completed on October 15.
 Written for four violins, two violas, and two cellos, this work created a new chamber music genre.
 Conrad Wilson summarizes much of its reception ever since: "Its youthful verve, brilliance and perfection make it one of the miracles of nineteenth-century music."
-This was one of the first works of Mendelssohn to be very well-received.
+This was one of the first works of Mendelssohn to be very well received.

 Background

 Mendelssohn wrote his octet and gave a signed score to his friend and violin teacher Eduard Rietz as a birthday present.
 Rietz copied parts from the score to use for the premiere.
 The string octet was a fairly new genre of chamber music at the time, the most widely known genre of chamber music still being the string quartet.
 The genre was rapidly gaining popularity among other composers.

 When Mendelssohn composed his octet, it was a rather new genre, and he may have been inspired by Louis Spohr's Double Quartet in D minor, Op.
 65. But Spohr's double quartet was written with the two quartets playing apart from each other; Mendelssohn's octet is an undivided ensemble.
 In the score, Mendelssohn wrote that the piece should "be played by all the instruments in the style of a symphony."